Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

 This section presents the results of our algorithms (for illustration, we use CSMP with logistic demand) and other benchmarks using a real dataset provided by Alibaba.
 To better simulate the real demand process, we fit the demand data to create a sophisticated ground truth model (hence our algorithm CSMP may have a model misspecification).
 Before presenting the results, we introduce the dataset and pre-processing of the data.

-\textbf{The dataset.} The dataset is from Tmall Supermarket, which is an online store owned by Alibaba.
-To motivate our study of pricing for low-sale products, we extract sales data from 05/29/2018 to 07/28/2018.
+\textbf{The dataset.} To motivate our study of pricing for low-sale products, we extract sales data from 05/29/2018 to 07/28/2018.
 During this period, nearly 75,000 products were offered by Tmall Supermarket.
 There are more than 21.6\% (i.e., 16,000) products with average numbers of daily unique visits less than 10.
 Among all these low-sale products, Alibaba provided us with a test dataset comprising $100$ products that have at least one sale during the 61-day period, and at least two prices charged with each price offered to more than $10\%$ of all customers.
-Because these selected products have sufficient variation of prices and different observations of customers' purchases, demand parameters can be estimated quite accurately using the sales data in the dataset.
+Because these selected products have relatively sufficient variation of prices and different observations of customers' purchases, demand parameters can be estimated quite accurately using the sales data in the dataset. {As the focus of this paper is on single-product pricing where the demand of each product depends on its own price, this numerical study using the real dataset is also conducted under this setting.
+In Section \ref{app_sec:price_dependency} in the online supplement, we conduct a data analysis to show that this assumption is indeed reasonable for this dataset.}

 For the features of products, we are provided by Alibaba with 5 features (hence $d=5$), that are described below: \begin{itemize} \item Average gross merchandise volume (GMV, i.e., product revenue) in past 30 days. \item Average demand in past 30 days. \item Average number of unique buyers (UB, i.e., unique IP which makes the purchase) in past 30 days. \item Average number of unique visitors (UV) in past 30 days. \item Average number of independent product views (IPV, i.e., total number of views on the product, including repetitive views from the same user) in past 30 days. \end{itemize}